Red Sox vs. Blue Jays Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has six doubles, a triple, four home runs, 10 walks and 17 RBI (36 total hits).
-He has stolen one base.
+- Verdugo has 38 hits with seven doubles, a triple, five home runs, 10 walks and 18 RBI.
+He's also stolen two bases.

-- Verdugo has picked up a hit in two straight games.
-In his last five games he is batting .261 with two doubles, a home run, a walk and five RBI.
+- Verdugo has recorded a base hit in three straight games.
+In his last five games he is hitting .304 with three doubles, two home runs, a walk and six RBI.

 Verdugo Recent Games